Flag of Oklahoma: History

+Territorial flag (late-1800s)

+Accounting to The Guthrie Daily Leader in 1899, during Governor's C. M. Barnes speech to territorial legislature he mention that the National Guard carried with them a territorial banner bearing the territory's seal on it.

+First flag (1911–1925)

 Oklahoma's first flag was adopted in 1911, four years after statehood.
 The flag featured a large centered white star fimbriated in blue on a red field.
 The number 46 was written in blue inside the star, as Oklahoma was the forty-sixth state to join the Union.
 It was designed by Ruth Dickinson Clement, a founder of the state branch of the Daughters of the Confederacy.

-In 1916, a member of the 1st regiment of the Oklahoma National Guard gave the University of Oklahoma their old regimental flag.
-The flag bore the state's coat of arms.
+Current flag (1925–present)

-A contest, sponsored by the Daughters of the American Revolution, was held in 1924 to replace the flag, as red flags were closely associated with the red flag of communism.
-The winning entry by Louise Fluke, of Shawnee, Oklahoma, which was adopted as the state flag on April 2, 1925, resembled the current flag without the word Oklahoma on it.
+A contest, sponsored by the Daughters of the American Revolution, was held in 1924 to replace the state flag, as red flags were closely associated with the red flag of communism.
+The winning entry by DAR member Louise Fluke, of Shawnee, Oklahoma, which was adopted as the state flag on April 2, 1925, resembled the current flag without the word Oklahoma on it.
 That word was added in 1941 as part of an effort to combat widespread illiteracy, although there is no evidence the change to the flag played any significant role in such.